 Wesleyan University is a private liberal arts and sciences institution in Middletown, Connecticut, 100 miles north west of New York City.
-It is one of the 25 best liberal arts colleges in the country and one of the 30 best value.

 Established as an all-male institution by a group of Methodists in 1831, the university is named after John Wesley, the founder of Methodism, a strong influence on the curriculum at Wesleyan, which has retained a liberal arts flavour throughout its history.
 Natural sciences, languages and literature were taught at the university from an early stage.
 It has been coeducational since 1970.